Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 Your results are framed around clinical scenarios, not gene names.
 They address:

-- Whether certain pain medications may be ineffective for you — Some people cannot convert codeine or tramadol into their active forms.
-Your results identify whether your genetics affect this pathway.
+- Whether certain pain medications may be ineffective for you — Some people cannot convert codeine or tramadol into their active forms because of CYP2D6 genetics.
+Decode cannot call your CYP2D6 status from array data, so for this specific pathway we explain the science and CPIC guidance rather than claim a personal result.

 - Whether standard opioid doses may provide less relief — Genetic variation in the mu-opioid receptor can mean you need higher morphine doses to achieve the same pain relief as others.